 Instead, try to download the data using multiple queries:

 Power BI data model to work with the tables as if they were a single table:

 Use incremental refresh

-Refreshes are faster - Only data that has changed needs to be refreshed.
-For example, refresh only the last five days of a ten-year dataset.
+- Only data that has changed needs to be refreshed.

-Refreshes are more reliable - It's no longer necessary to maintain long-running connections to volatile source systems.
+- You don't have to maintain long-running connections to source systems.

-Resource consumption is reduced - Less data to refresh reduces overall consumption of memory and other resources.
+- Less data to refresh reduces the overall consumption of memory and other resources.

 Learn more about incremental refresh.

-For example, if you are reading data points from the last 2 years, try splitting the query into 2 queries, each reading one year of data each.
-Then merge (concat) the tables in Power BI.
+For example, if you read data points from the last two years, try splitting the query into two queries, each reading one year of data.
+Then merge (concatenate) the tables in